-The Dream Big Club will also support the college to convert noncredit students to credit students, increasing credit enrollment and contributing to funding through the new Student-Centered Funding Formula.
+The Dream Big Club will also support the college to successfully convert noncredit students to credit students, increasing credit enrollment and contributing to funding through the new Student-Centered Funding Formula.

-- 5. Timeline for the project/program: The Garfield Dream Big Club will meet weekly at the Garfield Career and Counseling Center on Tuesdays from 12:30-1:30, 14 weeks in Fall 2024 and 14 weeks in Spring 2025. - 6.
-Project Budget: Twenty-five percent of Garfield Students are in CalWORKs, so CalWORKs is able to provide 25% of funding for this project.
+- 5. Timeline for the project/program: The Verdugo Dream Big Club will meet weekly at the Verdugo Campus Wednesdays from 12:30-1:30, 14 weeks in Fall 2024 and 14 weeks in Spring 2025. - 6.
+Project Budget: Twenty-five percent of Garfield Students are in CalWORKs, so CalWORKs can provide 25% of funding for this project.